nartannt/iterative_monomorphisation/presentation/presentation.typ

   #pause
   - It is a #alert[viable] means for extending monomorphic provers.

-  - Iterative monomorphisation can #alert[outperform] native implementations of polymorphism ]
+  - Iterative monomorphisation can #alert[outperform] native implementations of polymorphism.
+]

 #victory_slide